m-mazurkiewicz/PWR_MachineLearning/README.md

   https://gitlab.com/YOURUSERNAME/YOURREPO.git
 ```

-2. mkdir a directory and clone your repo there:
+2. mkdir a directory and clone your (empty) repo there:
 ```
 $ mkdir workdir
 $ cd workdir
 $ git clone https://gitlab.com/YOURUSERNAME/YOURREPO.git
+$ cd YOURREPO
 ```

 3. Add this repo as an upstream.